Table of Contents

 - Bloat: This condition, also known as gastric dilatation and volvulus (GDV), happens when the stomach twists and then gets filled with air.
 This is an emergency condition as the bloated stomach puts pressure on the diaphragm that causes breathing problems.
 The force also limits or cuts off the blood flow to the heart or can rupture organs which can both lead to death.

-- Wellness Core® Natural Grain Free Dry Dog Food: This pet food is specially formulated for small breeds like this hybrid.
+- Wellness Core Dog Food: This pet food is specially formulated for small breeds like this hybrid.
 It is free of grains to ensure that your pup can digest the kibble with no problems at all.
 It has a collection of nutritious ingredients that will surely benefit this mixed breed.
-Thirty-six percent of the recipe is comprised by the protein which sources include turkey meal, deboned turkey and chicken meal.
+Thirty-six percent of the recipe is comprised by the protein which sources include turkey meal, deboned turkey, and chicken meal.
 To provide the complex carbohydrates requirements, the pet food also added with peas and potatoes.
-Plus, ample amount of healthy fat from salmon oil.
+Plus, an ample amount of healthy fat from salmon oil.

 - NUTRO ULTRA Adult Dry Dog Food: This dog food is another kibble made for small dogs.
 Its right blend of ingredients is formulated for overall sound health.
 Its primary sources of protein are a chicken meal, salmon meal and lamb meal.
 Other ingredients include brewers rice and brown rice.
 To support your dog’s nutritional needs, the food is added with 12 different superfoods that consist of spinach, kale, carrots, and apples among others.

-- Taste of the Wild Grain-Free High Protein Natural Dry Dog Food: This kibble is instead a simple pet food that will provide the essentials.
-It is made of 25 percent protein coming from ocean fish meal and salmon.
-The use of salmon sees to it that your hybrid is getting balanced omega fatty acids that keep their heart and coat healthy.
+- Dog For Dog Food: This kibble is instead a simple pet food that will provide the essentials.
 To aid with digestion, the recipe is also brimmed with a healthy amount of fiber, prebiotics, and probiotics.

 - AvoDerm Small Breed: This is a premium brand that is meant for small breeds like the Dachshund Pug mix.
 One edge of this kibble is that use two key ingredients – beef and avocados.
 Beef provides the protein needs while avocados take care of giving the healthy fats your dog needs.